Transport

 • The conductor has to wait around for the transaction to be completed.

-• Confusion will arise as of who made payments when many people are trying to report their transactions to the conductor at the same time.
+• Confusion will arise as of who made payments when many people (or a sound box) are trying to report their transactions (which might be the same amount) to the conductor at the same time.

 • QR codes need to be pasted absolutely everywhere in the bus.

-• Breaks in the network as the bus passes through coverage black spots.
+• Breaks in mobile data network as the bus passes through coverage black spots.

 As for prepaid transit cards: